nodejs/node/doc/api/child_process.markdown

 Note that streams 0-2 are also available as ChildProcess.stdin, ChildProcess.stdout, and ChildProcess.stderr, respectively.

-In the following example, only the child's fd `1` is setup as a pipe, so only the parent's `child.stdio[1]` is a stream, all other values in the array are `null`.
+In the following example, only the child’s fd `1` is setup as a pipe, so only the parent’s `child.stdio[1]` is a stream, all other values in the array are `null`.

     child = child_process.spawn("ls", {
         stdio: [
           0, // use parents stdin for child
-          'pipe', // pipe child's stdout to parent fs.openSync("err.out", "w") // direct child's stderr to a file ]
+          'pipe', // pipe child’s stdout to parent fs.openSync("err.out", "w") // direct child’s stderr to a file ]
     });